sara-nl/griddocs/source/Pages/PBS/pbs.rst

 Local queues
 ============

+On the LSG clusters you can find different :ref:`queue types <lsg-specs-queues>`.
 We recommend you to estimate the walltime of your jobs and specify the queue to send your job.
 This can be done with the '-q’ option in your ``qsub`` command.
-On the LSG clusters you can find three queue types:

-* short  -  4 hours walltime limit
-* medium - 36 hours walltime limit
-* long   - 72 hours walltime limit

-If you don’t specify a particular queue, then your jobs will be scheduled by default on the medium queue.
-When the queue walltime is reached, the job will be killed.
-For example, if you want to run a job for 72 hours, you need to specify the queue "long" or else your job will land on the default (medium) queue and will be killed after 36hours:
+For example, if you want to run a job for 72 hours, you need to specify the queue "long":

 .. code-block:: bash

     qsub -q long wrapper.sh # allow job to run for 72 hours

+If you don’t specify a particular queue, then your jobs will be scheduled by default on the medium queue (32 hours limit).
+When the queue walltime is reached, the job will be killed.

 .. seealso:: :ref:`How to run PBS jobs with wallclock greater than 36 hours on LSG? <pbs-walltime>`